kizerkizer/metaproperties/README.md

 # metaproperties
-Associate data with any object without modifying it in any way.
+Associate data with any object without modifying the object in any way.
 Implemented using WeakMaps.
 Works in browser and node.js.
 ```javascript
 const varsof = require('metaproperties');
 varsof(someObject).secret = {